trk20/Scuffle/README.md

 Other listeners have default code that ignores all events they would typically receive except for the events they listen to.

-### Model.DrawPile
-- Uses a list to contain a group of letters, can be shuffled to simulate a random draw order
-- Cannot use a set, there has to be multiple copy to have fluctuating odds for each letter
-- Letters can be added back in (for discarding) and drawn from the pile (to remove them)
-### Model.Hand
-- Uses a list of letters to hold up to 7 letters
-  - If possible, always fills up to the max (as long as there are letters to draw), otherwise alerts model
-- Allow to check if the hand contains a subset of letters
-- Allows to use letters, or see letters
 ### Model.Player
 - Can add to their own points, or display them
 - Can check if they have letters, play letters, or discard them